Weather | News | Calendar | Contact Us | Translate

 1) Plea of Guilty or No Contest

-(a) Pay the Fine and Court Costs - Refer to TAB "Common Offenses"; OR
+(a) Pay the Fine and Court Costs (contact the court to find out the exact amount associated with your case); OR

 (b) Request Deferred Disposition* - Refer to TAB "Deferral Information"; OR